-A risk to suffer direct or indirect losses due to improper or inefficient internal control processes, employee errors and/or illegal actions, information system and technology malfunctions, or external factors.
+A risk to suffer direct and indirect losses due to improper or unimplemented internal control processes, employee errors and (or) illegal actions, as well as information systems and technology malfunctions or due to the influence of external factors.

-Operational risk management is based on internal control, by establishing procedures limiting the possible incidental risks, insuring tangible assets of the Company, assessing acceptability and non-acceptability of services provided by the Company, management of pricing of products and services and reallocation of internal resources, analysing processes and procedures of the Company, identifying risk points and assessing sufficiency of its control.
+Operational risk management is carried out by implementing the internal control function, establishing procedures limiting any possible unforeseen risk, insuring the Company's tangible assets, assessing the acceptability or unacceptability of services provided by the Company, carrying out product and service pricing management and internal resource reallocation functions, analysing the Company's processes and procedures, identifying risk points and assessing the sufficiency of their control.

-Internal capital for the operational risk is calculated by applying the basic indication method, in accordance with the European Parliament and Council regulation 575/2013 (CRDIV/CRR).
+Internal capital for operational risk is calculated by applying the basic indicator method in accordance with Regulation (EU) No 575/2013 of the European Parliament and of the Council (CRDIV/CRR).

-UAB FMĮ Orion Securities, company code - 122033915, address: Antano Tumėno str.
-4, Vilnius FINANCIAL STATEMENTS FOR THE YEAR 2018
+UAB FMĮ Orion Securities, company code - 122033915, address: Antano Tuméno str.
+4, Vilnius FINANCIAL STATEMENTS FOR THE YEAR 2019